-The brand new Sudio E2 earphones launches worldwide today.
+The brand new Sudio E2 launches worldwide today.
 Here’s a detailed look at the Swedish manufacturer’s flagship successor to 2020’s Ett.

 In a nutshell, the Sudio E2 is the successor to 2020’s Ett; Gen 2 in other words.
 Looking at the features list got me thinking too.

 It’s like, not so long ago, earphones were just earphones, weren’t they?
-The major differences between models merely audio quality and comfort of wear.
+The major differences between models are merely audio quality and comfort of wear.

 But earbuds came into the picture, followed by wireless and true wireless versions.
 Once a premium function, noise cancelling is now increasingly common.
 As well as all sorts of technologies to enable clearer calls and speech.